aljawmaryt/aljawmaryt/README.md

-- 👋 Hi, I’m @aljawmaryt
+- 👋 Hi, I’m Tareq Aljawmary
-- 👀 I’m interested in ...
+- 👀 I’m interested in .. disgan, computres, coding and some stuff about computres.
 - 🌱 I’m currently learning ... coding and disgan
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 My number or email
 - 2897889965